mienaikoe/ziyu/Lore/Notes.md

 - Add a pet for Lif to talk to.
 It also shows primitive technology for society.
   - Maybe the pet can be horse-like to replace bikes

-- Make the city come alive in ch 3 instead of just rando getting a roll
+- Make the city come alive in ch 3 instead of just rando getting a roll to eat.

 - Consider making the interlogue into a separate chapter where Mel is informed of what happened.